FairTraxx/FairTraxx/README.md

-I am a 3rd year Computer Science student and a seasoned and creative backend developer (soon to be fullstack) with 1.5 years of experience leveraging Python and JavaScript frameworks to build web & mobile application Backends.
+I am a senior year Computer Science student and a seasoned and creative backend developer (soon to be fullstack) with 1.5 years of experience leveraging Python and JavaScript frameworks to build web & mobile application Backends.